Frequently Asked Questions

 Flat rates, deposit up front, hourly overage rates, etc.

 Investing in your brand is just as important as investing in a good product or service to sell.
-I work very hard to create a brand that will last for years to come.
+Armed with amazing training and years of experience, I work very hard to create a brand that will last for years to come.

 How long does it take to get a brand designed?